-U.S. Women's Hockey Team Goes To Overtime With Canada: 2-2 In Gold Medal Final
+U.S. Women's Hockey Team Wins Gold, Beating Canada In Penalty-Shot Thriller

 TIE GAME!— NBC Olympics (@NBCOlympics) February 22, 2018